caseit-tech-director/caseit-web-netlify/site/content/hiring/_index.md

   your innovation, collaboration, and enthusiasm to the CaseIT team.

   Do you have what it takes?
 We know you do.

-  Apply by September 28, 11:59 PM.
 application_link: https://www.surveymonkey.ca/r/C82SHWY
-cta_blurb: Please apply before 20/9
+cta_blurb: Apply by September 28, 11:59 PM.
 hiring_banner:
   heading: Do you have what IT takes?
   text: Do you have what IT takes to be a part of CaseIT?
 Fall intake is open now